This is part one of a two part series on multi-agent systems with AgentCore.

 @tool

 The prompt engineering matters heaps here.
 “Don’t give generic advice” stops Claude from falling back to useless suggestions.
-“Provide BEFORE and AFTER code” forces concrete output.
+Separating generation and validation into different tools means the agent can self-correct if its first attempt has syntax errors.

 The Supervisor ties everything together.
 It’s an Agent with access to all 4 tools: